ttlion/sdtDBN/README.md

 As explained previously in the webpage, the argument **-toFile** allows an sdtDBN object to be stored in a file, while the argument **-fromFile** allows an sdtDBN object to be read from a file.
 This example explains how to use these two arguments.

-Regarding the argument **-toFile**, every time this argument is used, the sdtDBN learned is saved in the according file.
-When this argument is used, the program always learns the sdtDBN parameters, so that the file where the sdtDBN is saved also has the proper parameters of the learned sdtDBN.
+Regarding the argument **-toFile**, every time this argument is used, the learned sdtDBN is saved in the according file.
+When this argument is used, the program always learns the sdtDBN's parameters, so that the file where the sdtDBN is saved also has the proper parameters of the learned sdtDBN.

-Regarding the argument **-fromFile**, every time this argument is used, the program uses the sdtDBN stored in the according file.
+Regarding the argument **-fromFile**, every time this argument is used, the program retrieves the sdtDBN object stored in the according file.
 This sdtDBN can then be used to perform inference, as explained in the previous examples.

 Following [Example 1][ex1], where an sdtDBN was learned, the argument **-toFile** can be used to save the learned sdtDBN in a file.
 Therefore, by running